googlecloudrobotics/core/docs/how-to/deploying-grpc-service.md

 If this command fails, make sure Docker is installed according to the [installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-The Docker image for the server is configured in the `server/Dockerfile`:
+The Docker image for the server is configured in `server/Dockerfile`:

 [embedmd]:# (examples/greeter-service/server/Dockerfile dockerfile)
 ```dockerfile